ecoologic/yac/README.md

 * Delete messages (own only)
 * Message markdown
 * Smiles in messages (http://fontello.com/)
+* Different Rooms

 ### Todo

-* Different Rooms (WIP: keep active room updated)
-* Active room at the bottom
+* Current room at the bottom
 * Animation for latest message
 * Unsubscribe from a room
 * Private rooms